morinoko/veggie_tracker/README.md

 - [x] Users can edit vegetables
 - [x] Users can delete vegetables

-- [ ] Users can see which vegetables should be planted this month when viewing their dashboard
+- [x] Users can see which vegetables should be planted this month when viewing their dashboard
+- [x] Allow users to use either English or Japanese